Phase diagrams of spin-2 Floquet spinor Bose-Einstein condensates: Conclusions

 We propose to implement a spin-2 Floquet spinor BEC by Floquet engineering of the quadratic Zeeman energy.
 Coupling strengths of all spin-flip interacting processes that conserve angular momentum in spin-2 Floquet spinor BECs are effectively modulated by Bessel functions which depend on driving parameters.
 By changing driving parameters, interaction coefficients of all these processes can be relatively tuned.
 Considering experimental accessibility to adjust the quadratic Zeeman energy, the proposed Floquet system provides a significant platform with tunable spin-dependent interactions.
 As shown in Ref.~\cite{Guan2025} in a spin-1 spinor BEC, the spin-flip interacting coupling has an important effect on the spin-mixing dynamics, spin-2 Floquet spinor BECs are another ideal systems to explore spin dynamics.

-We find that the Floquet-engineered interactions can significantly influence possible ground states in a homogeneous system.
-In particular, they support novel ground states that are absent in conventional spin-2 spinor condensates.
+We find that the Floquet-engineered interactions can significantly influence possible states in a homogeneous system.
+In particular, they support new states that are absent in conventional spin-2 spinor Bose-Einstein condensates.
 Ground-state phase diagrams are analyzed for fixed interaction coefficients, illustrating the distribution of possible ground states in the space of driving parameters.
+A key feature of the ground-state phase diagrams is that Floquet spinor systems can facilitate the experimental observation of the cyclic phase.